orchidsoftware/orchid.software/source/en/docs/field.md

 submit the form at the end of the screen.
 For such cases, there is a `Button` field.
 The `Button` field cannot have any values and is not transmitted when saving.
-It can be used to call a modal window defined on the screen. and to add a simple link in the form.
+It can be used to call a modal window defined on the screen.
+And to add a simple link in the form.

 An example of using the modal window `addNewPayment` added earlier to the screen: